 Make Your Own Art

 These days it seems almost silly to spend money on art when there are so many chic and fun ways to make your own.
-Frame wallpaper or fabric samples, make a collage out of washi tape, frame vintage postcards - the options are literally endless.
-Check out the links below for dozens of examples.
+Frame wallpaper or fabric samples, make a collage out of washi tape, frame vintage postcards - the options are literally endless, but here are a few ideas:

 Display What You Already Have